Welcome to the Disbursements Office!

 Alternatively, if you are not authorized to charge books to your student account and your financial aid has been disbursed but not yet refunded, you may purchase Wolfbucks by contacting the disbursement's office 786-1440 option 7.
 Sorry, no exceptions will be made to the "charge all" bookstore authorization requirements.

-You have 14 days from the date of disbursement to return loan funds to your lender through UAA.
+You have until the last day of the semester a disbursement was issued or thirty days, whichever is greater, to return loan funds to your lender through UAA.
 Please complete a revision request to return funds.
-You may remit payment (if you received direct deposit) or return your uncashed check at the Cashier's window located in the University Center, 3901 Old Seward Hwy or by mailing it to:
+You may remit payment (if you received direct deposit) or return your un-cashed check at the Cashier's window located in the University Center, 3901 Old Seward Hwy or by mailing it to:

 University of Alaska Anchorage

 The disbursement's office processes paper scholarship checks received from private donors.
+Please see instructions below to make sure all necessary information is included with your check.
 Checks may be mailed to:

 University of Alaska Anchorage